MZHI/udacity-dog-breed-classification-pytorch/README.md

 # How to use
 1. The original task you can read in `original_task/dog_app_orig.ipynb`.
 You can also get links to dog breed dataset there
 2. To see experiments description (from 1 to 25), run `experiments_part_1.ipynb`.
-Also, you can find conclusions and future work there
+For next serie of experiments (from 26 to 51) see `experiments_part_2.ipynb`.
+Also, you can find conclusions and future work in there notebooks.
 3. To run specific experiment, go to `train_run.sh` bash script, find experiment you are interested in, copy command and run in terminal (to see available input parameters for `train.py`, run `python3 train.py -h`)
-5. To evaluate model from specific experiment, go to `evaluate_run.sh` bash script, find experiment you are interested in, copy command and run in terminal
+5. To evaluate model from specific experiment, go to `evaluate_run.sh` or `evaluate_run_2.sh` bash script, find experiment you are interested in, copy command and run in terminal

 # Dataset
 The [dog breed](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip) dataset is used.